 - A criminal offence,

 - A danger to the health and safety of any individual,

 - Deliberate attempt to hide any of the above.

-For the above to qualify as whistleblowing, you must reasonably believe that one or more of the above matters is either currently happening, has taken place, or is likely to take place in the future.
+For the above to qualify as whistleblowing, the individual must reasonably believe that one or more of the above matters is either currently happening, has taken place, or is likely to take place in the future.

-A disclosure of the wrongdoing should be made to your employer first.
-If this is not possible, then you should contact a prescribed person or body.
+A disclosure of the wrongdoing should be made to the employer first.
+If this is not possible, then the employee should contact a prescribed person or body.

 For a list of prescribed persons and bodies, please use the following link: https://www.gov.uk/government/publications/blowing-the-whistle-list-of-prescribed-people-and-bodies–2

 If you think Thrive Law can assist you further, get in touch today at email@example.com